sapo-foundation/sapo-foundation.github.io/privacy-policy.md

 **Token budgets and unused tokens.**
 Each subscription plan includes a **monthly AI token budget** used to perform phonetic transliteration and semantic translation.
 If you do not use your full token budget within a billing period:

-- The **unused portion** will be redirected to run additional AI processes that expand and improve S A P O’s **open phonetic database**.
+- The **unused portion** may be redirected to run additional AI processes that expand and improve S A P O’s **open phonetic database**.

 Your own private transliteration and translation sessions are **not automatically repurposed as training data** for the open phonetic database.
 If we ever wish to use your user content in a way that could reasonably identify you or your text, we will obtain **specific, informed consent** where required, or we will properly anonymize the content.